vgnshiyer/Data-Structures-and-Algorithm-Solutions/usaco_submissions/Section 2/2.4/Readme.md

 **Notice** that we do not have any visited boolean array to maintain cells that were visited previously.
 This is because here we not only care about if a cell is reachable or not, but also about the shortest path to the cell.
 Therefore, we always look for shorter paths reaching the particular cell.

+**Problem 5.** Cow Tours

+**Approach:**
+Here we find the shortest path between each pair of the nodes in the graph, using the floyd warshall's Algorithm.
+Then we find the diameter for all the nodes in the existing graph.

+For each edge that does not exist, we calculate the diameter for that edge using the formula. diam[i] + distance(i, j) + diam[j];
+And we simply print the max value.

 **Problem 4.** Bessie Come Home

 **Approach:**